Guidelines and Policies

 - Abstract: Does it reflect the work exposed in the main text?

-- Problem definition: Does it have enough information (specially the introduction) regarding the problem under investigation?
+- Problem definition: Does it have enough information (especially the introduction) regarding the problem under investigation?
 What are the main claims?

 - Methods: Does the manuscript contain enough information about the experiments?
 Is there enough information so that the work can be reproduced?
 Are the methods explained with the necessary scientific rigor, ensuring that the results are meaningful and defensible?